 One of the main goals for marketing on Facebook is to share your message and attract your ideal clients.
 A simple way for you to reach potential clients is to boost your posts.
-Do you have your doubts about boosting on Facebook, and its overall effectiveness?
+Do you have your doubts about boosting on Facebook and its overall effectiveness?
 A lot of wedding photographers do.
 And, you might have tried boosting in the past, and not seen success.
 But, done right, boosting allows you to customize your settings to reach specific users who may be interested in what you have to offer.

-1. Develop a Plan for your Facebook Boost Post
+1. Develop a Facebook Boost Plan

-Let’s start with the basics: social media is an important part of your marketing as a professional wedding photographer, and incorporating a little bit of money towards your wedding photography advertising efforts on Facebook could really help you grow.
+Let’s start with the basics: social media is an important part of your marketing as a professional wedding photographer.
+Incorporating a little bit of money toward your wedding photography advertising efforts on Facebook can help you grow.
 What are you hoping to achieve with your boosting on Facebook?
-Perhaps you are looking to get in front of new clients, or you might be interested in re-engaging old clients?
+Perhaps you are looking to get in front of new clients, or you might be interested in re-engaging old clients.
 Are you looking to book new weddings, or perhaps run a portrait special in your local area?
 Making a plan for your Facebook boost post is the starting point to ensuring you will succeed.

 2. Create a Custom Audience

-3. Include Specifications to Your Target Market
+3. Include Target Market Specifications

 Go even deeper if you can by setting up multiple audiences.
 For example, you can cater a specific post to a specific type of your target market.
 Have an audience of past customers, and a “lookalike” based on their characteristics.
 Try a different audience that is focused solely on demographics, such as “engaged” people who are in a certain age range and a certain region.
-Test your Facebook boost post across multiple audiences, and see which one performs best for you!
+Test your Facebook boost post across multiple audiences and see which one performs best for you.

 4. Share Compelling Content